equinor/TimeSeriesAnalysis/articles/principles.md

 ## System identification

-``The goal of the identification procedure is, in loose terms, to *obtain a good and reliable model with a reasonable amount of work.*``(Lennart Ljung, Theory for the user 2ed, p.399)
+*"The goal of the identification procedure is, in loose terms, to obtain a good and reliable model with a reasonable amount of work."*(Lennart Ljung, Theory for the user 2ed, p.399)
 This quote displays the trade-off of the three different and sometimes opposing goals of identification:
 1. a **good**(accurate, descriptive) model,
 2. a **reliable** model, and